 In the Cathedral of the Sacred Heart in Vientiane a large banner is hard to miss.
-The "17 Martyrs

 He spent three years behind bars.
 But the cardinal sees the jail time as a spiritual experience during which his faith was tested.
 "There were some difficulties when I was locked up, health difficulties for example," he says.
 "But it didn't trouble me a lot.
 It didn't disturb me in my personal life.
 Because we can take it as a test; where is your faith?"

 Cardinal for a weak church

 The appointment of Cardinal Ling, who studied theology and philosophy in Canada, came as a surprise to many.
 Including the man himself, who was in the small southern Laotian city of Pakse – where he serves as a bishop – when he heard the news.

 "I was walking around when somebody called me, and said: 'grandfather, you are selected as a cardinal'.
 I said 'no, this is not a time to joke', because I didn't believe it," he says laughing.
 "Then it was confirmed, and I had to go to Rome."